By Matthew Kang

 The white tablecloth was set and the silverware was shiny in the minimalist but homey dining room of Ammo Restaurant, where seasonality and farm-fresh produce are interpreted with an Italian cuisine lens.
-For her August 30 dinner, chef-owner Amy Sweeney paired excellent produce from the organic Windrose Farms in Paso Robles with Tablas Creek Vineyard’s Southern-Rhone Style wines.
+For her August 30 dinner, chef-owner Amy Sweeney paired excellent produce from the organic Windrose Farm in Paso Robles with Tablas Creek Vineyard’s Southern-Rhone Style wines.
 I wasn’t prepared for the rather abrupt interruption of dinner service toward the end of the meal, but I was lucky enough to receive most of the 4 courses.

 I ordered a Pimm’s Cup to start, layered with Pimm’s No. 1, ginger beer, lemon, and a long wedge of Japanese cucumber.